The Slumber Party Massacre: Critical response

 The Slumber Party Massacre received mixed reviews from critics.
 Janet Maslin of The New York Times wrote of the film: "The Slumber Party Massacre is just the usual cavalcade of corpses, all of them dispatched by a maniac who wields a power drill.
 At the end of the movie, a woman who has miraculously survived the carnage breaks his drill in half.
 That's feminism for you, and symbolism too".
-Time Out gave the film a middling review, noting: "Despite the unlikely script credit for Rita Mae Brown, Jones's debut feature is little more than a Halloween clone, reliant on buckets of blood and sudden surprise rather than suspense".
+Time Out gave the film a middling review, noting: "Despite the unlikely script credit for Rita Mae Brown, Jones's debut feature is little more than a Halloween clone, reliant on buckets of blood and sudden surprise rather than suspense."
 David Hinckley of the New York Daily News awarded the film 1.5 stars out of 4, noting that the performances are "uneven" and "the special effects are not special".

-Variety's published review, however, praised the film: "Besides its obviously catchy title, Slumber Party Massacre is an entertaining terror thriller, with the switch that distaff filmmakers handle the 'young women in jeopardy' format".
+Variety's published review, however, praised the film: "Besides its obviously catchy title, Slumber Party Massacre is an entertaining terror thriller, with the switch that distaff filmmakers handle the 'young women in jeopardy' format."
 Dave Kehr of the Chicago Reader also gave the film a positive review, noting its even pacing and direction by Jones.
 Leonard Klady of the Los Angeles Times also noted the film's pacing, writing in a retrospective that the film boasted a "darkly humorous vision and a breathtaking pace".

-Dale Schenck of The Morning Call deemed the film a "rousing thriller" that "delivers as many vicarious thrills as one could want from this sort of cinematic mayhem".
+Dale Schneck of The Morning Call deemed the film a "rousing thriller" that "delivers as many vicarious thrills as one could want from this sort of cinematic mayhem".

-Review aggregator website Rotten Tomatoes reports that 45% of 20 critics gave the film a positive review, with an average rating of 4.6 out of 10.
 Despite the critical reception, the film has a large cult following among slasher fans.

 Home media

-It was later released on VHS by Embassy Home Entertainment.
+It was released on VHS and Betamax by Embassy Home Entertainment in 1983.

 The film has been released on DVD three times in North America.
 The first release came from New Concorde Home Entertainment in September 2000.
 The company subsequently re-released the film on a double feature DVD alongside Slumber Party Massacre II in July 2003.
 Both these versions are out of print.
 Shout!
 Factory released all three films in the series on a two-disc special edition DVD set in October 2010.
+It contained the full-length documentary Sleepless Nights: Revisiting the Slumber Party Massacres, reuniting cast and crew of the original trilogy and directed by Jason Paul Collum.

 Shout!
 Factory, under their subsidiary label Scream Factory, released The Slumber Party Massacre on Blu-ray on March 18, 2014.
-The company later re-released the film on Blu-ray in a limited edition steelbook with new extras in January 2020.
+The company later re-released the film on Blu-ray in a limited edition steelbook with new extras in January 2020, followed by a double-feature set on 4K UHD Blu-ray alongside Slumber Party Massacre II on February 21, 2023.

 In the United Kingdom, the British Board of Film Classification (BBFC) re-titled the film The Slumber Party Murders, as the word "massacre" was felt to be too suggestive.
 In the U.K., it has had two releases on DVD, with both editions containing no special features.